 Corbet Woods – Grinshill Ridge – 90 climbs

-Located in the North of Shropshire, Corbett Woods is a mixture of a woodland and quarrying site in Shropshire.
+Located in the North of Shropshire, Corbett Woods is a mixture of a woodland and quarrying site.
 This area was quarried for centuries and the rock hauled was used in the creation of local churches and bridges including the English and Welsh Bridges in Shrewsbury.
-Joint to Corbet wood is Grinshill.
-A Sandstone outcrop reaching a height of 192 metres.
+Joint to Corbet wood is Grinshill, a Sandstone outcrop reaching a height of 192 metres.

 The climbing is scattered throughout the woods and hillside in this area.
-Grinshill isn’t as well travelled as nearby neighbour Nesscilffe, so a soft-bristled brush is recommended with your visit.
+Grinshill is Shropshire’s hidden gem for climbing, so a soft-bristled brush is recommended with your visit!
 The outcrop has routes ranging from 3A to 6B and provide a number of interesting top rope and bouldering problems.

 To access Grinshill ridge, free parking is available at Corbett wood car park.